 Spring around here has meant a lot of time outdoors.
-We've been gardening with our kids (more on that soon) and we decided we needed some cute, kid friendly garden markers.
+We've been gardening with our kids making this cool DIY raised garden and we decided we needed some cute, kid friendly garden markers.
 I found these cute safari animals for only $1 each and I thought they would make cute additions to our garden space.

 We decided to paint them and used chalk markers to add labels.
 Now our garden is a colorful safari!

 Safari Animal Garden Markers Supplies